moon-2000/Connect_4_Game/ReadMe.md

 ### 2 - choose the playing version

-      - To play the game with both versions py main.py
+      - To play the game with both versions and switch between them by pressing key C py main.py

       - To run connect 4 with 2-human players version ONLY